alexandrosangeli/vimrc-config/README.md

 # Introduction
 This is my .vimrc configuration.

 The configuration is very simple, but it does make vim extremely more useful than how it is out of the box.
-See below for an explanation of what does each line do.
+See below for an explanation of what does each line does.

 # Walkthrough
 - `syntax on` highlights syntax (works for most languages).